 There used to be a large number of Bombay furniture outlet stores in the United States.
 However, the recent economic recession resulted in the company filing for Chapter 11 bankruptcy in 2007.
 In February of 2008, the Bombay company was bought by a private, family owned Canadian company.
-Bombay furniture and home accents are now sold at stores in Canada and online.
+Bombay furniture and home accents are now sold online.
 Licensed product lines are also available exclusively through Bed Bath & Beyond, Burlington Coat Factor, Kroger, CVS and Fred Meyer.

 Bombay Company History